Last updated on March 27th, 2022 at 09:07 am

-While many angle grinding accidents may be relatively small, angle grinders themselves are extremely powerful pieces of machinery which should be treated with respect at all times.
-Mostly powered by electric they are used in many areas of business from builders to roofers to welding to farming, the emergency services to vehicle repairs.
-Even though there is an inherent risk in using angle grinders there are ways and means of mitigating the dangers and ensure (as much as possible) the safety of employees.
+While many angle grinding accidents may be relatively small, angle grinders themselves are extremely powerful pieces of machinery that should be treated with respect at all times.
+Mostly powered by electricity they are used in many areas of business from builders to roofers to welding to farming, the emergency services to vehicle repairs.
+Even though there is an inherent risk in using angle grinders there are ways and means of mitigating the dangers and ensuring (as much as possible) the safety of employees.
 However, angle grinding accidents occur on a regular basis and while the majority of injuries received will be relatively minor, some people are not so fortunate.

 What Is An Angle Grinder?

-The main component of an angle grinder is the fast spinning wheel which is extremely useful across a whole range of different workplace activities.
+The main component of an angle grinder is the fast-spinning wheel which is extremely useful across a whole range of different workplace activities.
 These include:

 - Cutting stone

 There is an inherent risk in using such devices with the wheel rotating extremely fast and being able to cut through the hardest of materials.
 Although many angle grinding accidents occur due to the user not appreciating how dangerous they can be, if you believe you have however received an angle grinding injury as a consequence of negligence on behalf of your employer, or another third party, then you may have an angle grinding accident claim for compensation.

 Common Angle Grinder Accident Claims

 It is the speed at which the angle grinding wheel rotates which makes it so powerful and so useful for many different activities.
 Some of the more common injuries seen in angle grinding accident claims include: